martindevans/EphemerisNotes/docs/Design/Damage/Ideas.md

 #### Contact High Explosive
 - When the shell hits, trigger an explosion at the surface (see explosive damage type below)
 	- Explosion falls off with distance.
 Deformation, spalling, breaking a hole all possible.
+		- If spalling, treat this as pure kinetic damage, emitted from inside the intact armour.
+As well as weakening (but not breaking a hole) this section.
 	- Shrapnel shards fly off at explosive speed, do not slow down with distance.
 #### Armour Penetrating
 - When a shell hits, calculate penetration results: